 Here are some of the most common problems that we see when fixing website issues:

-Gzip compression should be applied to assets that are not already compressed.
+Gzip compression, or the newer Brotli format, should be applied to assets that are not already compressed.
 Good candidates for gzip compression include:

 - HTML and XML files